Castlight Health

-Castlight Health was a San Francisco–based healthcare navigation company.
-It offered comparison tools showing price and quality metrics for tests and procedures offered by healthcare providers.
+Castlight Health is a Sandy, UT-based healthcare navigation company.
+It offers comparison tools showing price and quality metrics for tests and procedures offered by healthcare providers.

-The Castlight platform was licensed through a business-to-business-based model.
-Employees of companies that had purchased subscriptions got access to the Castlight platform.
-Health plan partners, such as Anthem Blue Cross Blue Shield, provided commercial members with access to Castlight's tools as well.
+The Castlight platform is licensed through a business-to-business model.
+Employees of companies with subscriptions get access to the Castlight platform.
+Health plan partners, such as Anthem Blue Cross Blue Shield, provides commercial members with access to Castlight's tools as well.
 In 2012 the company secured $100 million in investment funds.
 In 2014 the company had its initial public offering, valued at $2 billion.
 The company claimed to have grown to work with "over 260 customers covering 10 million lives" on the platform.

+History

 Acquisition by Vera Whole Health, Inc

-On the 5th of January 2022 it was announced that Castlight would be acquired by Vera Whole Health for $370 million USD.
+On the January 5, 2022 it was announced that Castlight would be acquired by Vera Whole Health for US$370 million.
 Vera launched a tender offer of $2.05 for all outstanding Class A and B shares.

-The same day of the announcement, Halper Sadeh LLP, an investor rights law firm, announced an investigation into whenever $2.05 per share was a fair price for investors.
-As of November 7th 2023, it is unclear what that the fate of this investigation is.
+The same day, Halper Sadeh LLP, an investor rights law firm, announced an investigation into whether $2.05 per share was a fair price for investors.
+The outcome of this is not publicly known.

+apree health

+After integrating their operations, Vera Whole Health and Castlight rebranded as apree health in September 2022.
+Donald Trigg, former CEO of Cerner Corporation, was appointed as CEO of apree.
+Vera and Castlight continued operating as distinct brands under this umbrella.

+In late 2024, under private equity firm Clayton, Dubilier & Rice, and health insurance company Elevance Health, apree health merged with Millennium Physician Group to form Mosaic Health, with each sub-brand remaining independent and Castlight Health still operating as a product.